Automatic vectorization: Run-time vs. compile-time

 A quick run-time check on the address of both a and b, plus the loop iteration space (128) is enough to tell if the arrays overlap or not, thus revealing any dependencies.
+(Note that from C99, qualifying the parameters with the restrict keyword—here: int *restrict a, int *restrict b)—tells the compiler that the memory ranges pointed to by a and b do not overlap, leading to the same outcome as the example above.)

 There exist some tools to dynamically analyze existing applications to assess the inherent latent potential for SIMD parallelism, exploitable through further compiler advances and/or via manual code changes.

 Techniques

 An example would be a program to multiply two vectors of numeric data.
 A scalar approach would be something like: